Afrotropical realm

-The Afrotropical realm is one of Earth's eight biogeographic realms.
-It includes Africa south of the Sahara Desert, the southern Arabian Peninsula, the island of Madagascar, and the islands of the western Indian Ocean.
+The Afrotropical realm is one of the Earth's eight biogeographic realms.
+It includes Sub-Saharan Africa, the southern Arabian Peninsula, the island of Madagascar, and the islands of the western Indian Ocean.
 It was formerly known as the Ethiopian Zone or Ethiopian Region.
-The area is currently experiencing the negative effects of rapid human population growth.

 Major ecological regions

-Most of the Afrotropical realm, with the exception of Africa's southern tip, has a tropical climate.
-A broad belt of deserts, including the Atlantic and Sahara deserts of northern Africa and the Arabian Desert of the Arabian Peninsula, separate the Afrotropic from the Palearctic realm, which includes northern Africa and temperate Eurasia.
+Most of the Afrotropical realm, except for Africa's southern tip, has a tropical climate.
+A broad belt of deserts, including the Atlantic and Sahara deserts of northern Africa and the Arabian Desert of the Arabian Peninsula, separates the Afrotropic from the Palearctic realm, which includes northern Africa and temperate Eurasia.

 Sahel and Sudan

 South of the Sahara, two belts of tropical grassland and savanna run east and west across the continent, from the Atlantic Ocean to the Ethiopian Highlands.
 Immediately south of the Sahara lies the Sahel belt, a transitional zone of semi-arid short grassland and vachellia savanna.
-Rainfall increases further south in the Sudanian Savanna, also known simply as the Sudan, a belt of taller grasslands and savannas.
-The Sudanian Savanna is home to two great flooded grasslands, the Sudd wetland in South Sudan, and the Niger Inland Delta in Mali.
+Rainfall increases further south in the Sudanian Savanna, also known simply as the Sudan region, a belt of taller grasslands and savannas.
+The Sudanian Savanna is home to two great flooded grasslands: the Sudd wetland in South Sudan, and the Niger Inland Delta in Mali.
 The forest-savanna mosaic is a transitional zone between the grasslands and the belt of tropical moist broadleaf forests near the equator.

 Southern Arabian woodlands

 South Arabia, which includes Yemen and parts of western Oman and southwestern Saudi Arabia, has few permanent forests.
 Some of the notable ones are Jabal Bura, Jabal Raymah, and Jabal Badaj in the Yemeni highland escarpment and the seasonal forests in eastern Yemen and the Dhofar region of Oman.
-Other woodlands scatter the land and are very small and are predominantly Juniperus or Vachellia forests.
+Other woodlands that scatter the land are small, predominantly Juniperus or Vachellia forests.

 Forest zone

-The forest zone, a belt of lowland tropical moist broadleaf forests, runs across most of equatorial Africa's intertropical convergence zone.
+The forest zone, a belt of lowland tropical moist broadleaf forests, runs across most of equatorial Africa's Intertropical Convergence Zone.
 The Upper Guinean forests of West Africa extend along the coast from Guinea to Togo.
 The Dahomey Gap, a zone of forest-savanna mosaic that reaches to the coast, separates the Upper Guinean forests from the Lower Guinean forests, which extend along the Gulf of Guinea from eastern Benin through Cameroon and Gabon to the western Democratic Republic of the Congo.
 The largest tropical forest zone in Africa is the Congolian forests of the Congo Basin in Central Africa.

 A belt of tropical moist broadleaf forest also runs along the Indian Ocean coast, from southern Somalia to South Africa.